capstanlqc/omegat-guides/docs/_includes/omt61-inst-setup.md

 Please follow these steps to proceed with the customization:

-+ Download the [customization bundle](https://github.com/capstanlqc/omegat-user-config/archive/refs/heads/master.zip) to your local disk.
++ Download the [user configuration bundle](https://github.com/capstanlqc/omegat-user-config/archive/refs/heads/master.zip) to your local disk.

 + Unzip the customization bundle.
 You should see a list of folders and files like the following: